benfgit/falcon-core-linux/docs/manual/graphs.rst

 first entry in the *processors* section specified a node with the name *source* that is of type *NlxReader*.
 In addition, a number of options are set that are specific to the NlxReader processor (i.e. *batch_size*, *channelmap*, etc.).

-See TODO for more information about the specific options for each of the processor classes that are shipped with Falcon.
-(Note: a number of advanced options are available for each processor to control low-level execution  parameters - see TODO for more information)
+See the corresponding documentation of each extension for more information about the specific options for each of the processor classes that are shipped with Falcon.
+(Note: a number of advanced options are available for each processor to control low-level execution  parameters)

 Sometimes, one needs to define multiple processor nodes of the same class and with the same options.
 In that case, a short hand notation is available to